 To allow for flexibility within the framework process a property may be re-assigned if circumstances or conditions change at the discretion of the Property Review Group (PRG).
-At the conclusion of this initial phase a detailed briefing will be provided to the Executive Management Team (EMT) outlining the outcomes and recommended classifications.
+At the conclusion of this initial phase a detailed briefing will be provided to the

+Executive Management Team (EMT) outlining the outcomes and recommended classifications and then reported to a formal Council meeting for review.